easylist/EasyListHebrew/README.md

 =================

-Engish instructions will be followed by the Hebrew one.
+Engish instructions are below the Hebrew instructions.

 ##Hebrew